-Advocates of children’s rights to access identifying information about their donors generally defend their view by pointing to the possible harms that might arise in the absence of such information, and/or the purported fundamental right that individuals have to information about their origins (Ravitsky 2010, 2012; Velleman 2005, 2008; McGee, Brakeman, & Gurmankin 2001; Blyth & Farrand 2004).
+Advocates of children’s rights to access identifying information about their donors generally appeal to harms that might arise in the absence of such information, and/or a purported fundamental right to information about one’s genetic origins (Ravitsky 2010, 2012; Velleman 2005, 2008; McGee, Brakeman, and Gurmankin 2001; Blyth and Farrand 2004).
 Possible harms considered include psychological distress, damaged familial relationships, reduced self-knowledge, and incomplete or incorrect medical records.
-Those who favour permitting anonymous donation argue that it is a mistake to place a great deal of importance on genetic origins, and question both the severity of the harms caused by anonymous donation and whether the existence of such harms even constitute an argument against donor-anonymity (Melo-Martín 2014; Haslanger 2009).
+Those who favour permitting anonymous donation argue that it is a mistake to place a great deal of importance on genetic origins, and question both the severity of the harms caused by anonymous donation and whether the existence of such harms constitutes a decisive argument against donor-anonymity (Melo-Martín 2014; Haslanger 2009).

 2.1 Psychological Distress and Self-Knowledge